Fraser Communications

 Beyond finding patterns in order to build successful interventions, experts have floated AI as an option for early warning systems, to track the source of outbreaks in hospitals, to use non-traditional sources to identify early signs of disease.

+For most things Public Health, the knowledge rarely matters on its own until effective messaging brings the information to communities.
 Recently at the University of Zurich, a team of researchers used Chat GPT to generate tweets containing Public Health information, some real and some not, and asked research participants to look at them alongside tweets written by humans.
 The topics covered included climate change, vaccine safety, the COVID-19 pandemic, among other things.

 Participants found the AI generated information easier to understand and more persuasive – even when the information was inaccurate.
 AI on its own carries positive and negative potential, but when it serves as a tool in the hands of experienced humans, possibilities are endless.
+Tools like AI can have a big impact on health research.
+If you’re interested in learning more, please visit www.frasercommunications.com

 Share This: